UW-Macrostrat/burwell-sources/README.md

-# website-starter
+# burwell-sources

-A boilerplate for websites with React/Redux
+A simple page to show which maps have been ingested into Macrostrat

 ## Getting started